NikolaosPapas/aisd-wde-4-the-box-model/README.md

 - Aligns text to the left and applies a border with rounded corners.

 ## 15. **Footer Title Styling**
 We can apply a specific style to the title located in our `footer` using the code below.

+- [ ] Add the CSS code shown below to continue the process of styling our footer.

 ```css
 .footer-title {